 The boys trained at some of the UK’s finest schools including The Royal Academy of Music, and have each become highly successful performers in their own right.
 Between them they have performed lead roles on London’s West End and on Broadway in New York.
 They have performed as backing vocalists to some of the world’s biggest superstars including Russell Watson, Robbie Williams, Tom Jones and Elton John, and in 2015 one of the boys appeared as part of the Belgian entry for The Eurovision Song Contest, performing to a global audience of 200 million, and placing a very respectable 4th in the competition!

-Together the boys have performed in theatres and concert halls throughout the UK and have been lucky enough to travel all over the world performing their show.
+Together the boys have performed in theatres and concert halls throughout the UK and have travelled all over the world performing their show.
 In 2018 they performed as soloists with The National Symphony Orchestra.

 They have been invited to perform at a number of prestigious events including the 10th Anniversary of the world’s most famous cruise ship, Cunard’s superliner Queen Mary 2, and the inaugural voyage of P&O’s largest cruise ship Britannia, launched by Her Majesty Queen Elizabeth II.